> Teaching > An Installation Guide of R

-A brief installation guide for R and RStudio
+A brief installation guide of R and RStudio

 Download and install R

 The official website of R is https://www.r-project.org/.
 You can visit the website and find a CRAN (Comprehensive R Archive Network) mirror site, or choose one of the followings, to download the appropriate program for your operating system, and follow the guidance from the website to install.
-The current stable version is R 3.4.1 (Sep 18, 2017).
+The latest release is R 3.5.1 (July 02, 2018).
 Note that all the mirror sites are exactly the same, so you only need to visit one of them.

 - TUNA Team, Tsinghua University: https://mirrors.tuna.tsinghua.edu.cn/CRAN/